 “There’s really a spot for everyone, anyone, any ability.
 Everybody could do something.
 Whether you could read or hold a pencil or not.”

-- Students recognize what they can do to help reduce threats to wildlife
+- Recognize what they can do to help reduce threats to wildlife

-- Students are motivated to take action to help save wildlife
+- Be motivated to take action to help save wildlife

-- Students describe how their personal actions can positively or negatively affect wildlife
+- Describe how their personal actions can positively or negatively affect wildlife

-- Students demonstrate empathetic responses for wildlife on their school campus
+- Demonstrate empathetic responses for wildlife on their school campus